TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Seal.md

 <br />

-In the conference [Black Hat USA 2018](https://i.blackhat.com/us-18/Wed-August-8/us-18-Orange-Tsai-Breaking-Parser-Logic-Take-Your-Path-Normalization-Off-And-Pop-0days-Out-2.pdf), there was talk that this `Reverse Proxy` restrictions could by `bypassed` breaking the `parser logic` to `trick` the `webserver`.
+In the conference [Black Hat USA 2018](https://i.blackhat.com/us-18/Wed-August-8/us-18-Orange-Tsai-Breaking-Parser-Logic-Take-Your-Path-Normalization-Off-And-Pop-0days-Out-2.pdf), there was talk that this `Reverse Proxy` restrictions could be `bypassed` breaking the `parser logic` to `trick` the `webserver`.

 Some `ways` to do it are the following: